 Harold "Oily" Karslake was a British motorcycle enthusiast who is best known for his association with the Brough Superior brand.
-Grown up in London he developed a passion for motorcycles, beginning his career in the industry as a mechanic and eventually became a sales representative for Brough Superior.
+Growing up in London he developed a passion for motorcycles.
+He began his career in the industry as a mechanic and eventually became a sales representative for Brough Superior.

 In 1928, Karslake rode a Brough Superior SS100 to victory in the London-Edinburgh Trial, one of the most prestigious motorcycle events of the time.
 He was the first person to complete the course in under 24 hours, and his victory helped to cement Brough Superior's reputation as a manufacturer of high-performance motorcycles.